 (Pablo Picasso (1881-1973), Spanish artist.
 "Conversation avec Picasso," vol. 10, no. 10, Cahiers d'Art (Paris, 1935), trans. in Alfred H. Barr, Jr., Picasso: Fifty Years of His Art (1946).)

 The hour when you say, "What does my virtue matter?
 It has not yet made me rage.
 How tired I am of my good and my evil!
 All that is poverty and filth, and a wretched complacency!"

 (Friedrich Nietzsche (1844-1900), German philosopher, classical scholar, critic of culture.
-Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 4, p.
-15, eds.
+Friedrich Nietzsche, Sämtliche Werke: Kritische Studienausgabe, vol. 4, pp. 15-16, eds.
 Giorgio Colli and Mazzino Montinari, Berlin, de Gruyter (1980).
 Zarathustra, in Thus Spoke Zarathustra, First Part, "Prologue," section 3 (1883).

 Describing man's greatest experience, the hour of his great contempt.)

 In a society of little economic development, universal inactivity accompanies universal poverty.
 You survive not by struggling against nature, or by increasing production, or by relentless labour; instead you survive by expending as little energy as possible, by striving constantly to achieve a state of immobility.